 Professor Ponnusamy Saravanan FRCP

-Professor Ponnusamy Saravanan FRCPProfessor and honorary consultant physician in diabetes, endocrinology and metabolism, University of Warwick
+Professor Ponnusamy Saravanan FRCPProfessor of diabetes, endocrinology and metabolism, George Eliot Hospital NHS Trust

-Speaker(s): Dr Lyn Ferguson, Dr Harini Sathanapally
+Speaker(s): Professor Krish Nirantharakumar, Dr Lyn Ferguson, Dr Harini Sathanapally

 Dr Lyn Ferguson